zhengshuai1001/JiKouCompany/README.md

 Let reality be reality.
 Let things flow naturally forward in whatever way they like.

 I can accept failure.
 Everyone fails at something.
 But I can’t accept not trying.

+Live in the present and make it so beautiful that it’s worth remembering.